Jonathan-84/Jonathan-84/README.md

 </p>

 ### Hi I'm Jonathan 👋
+Each of us have our own unique perspective that has developed through our unique experiences, our interests, and our everyday roles responsibilities.
+I believe this perspective fuels innovation, better technology, and can help solve everyday problems.

-I have spent the last decade achieving success in Sales and Marketing.
-I dove head first into learning software development because my desire to create, my desire for technology to make our lives easier, and my desire to inspire my children.
+A bit more about me, I have spent the last decade achieving success in Sales and Marketing.
+I dove head first into learning software development because my desire to create, my desire to inspire my children, and my desire to contribute with my unique perspective.

 Some highlights about me: